Outapi: Politics

 Outapi is governed by a town council that has seven seats.
 Omusati Region, to which Outapi belongs, is a stronghold of Namibia's ruling SWAPO party.
 For the 2015 local authority election no opposition party nominated a candidate, and SWAPO won all seven seats uncontested.

 SWAPO also won the 2020 local authority election.
 It obtained 721 votes and gained five seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 357 votes and gained the remaining two seats.
+Selma Asino is mayor of Outapi.